 - if you have not received support from either parent in the past 12 months, then the parent who provided the greater support during the most recent calendar year for which parental support was provided.

-This income of the custodial parent does include any child support paid by the non-custodial parent, so don’t forget that!
+This income of the custodial parent does include any child support paid by the non-custodial parent, so don’t forget to include that!
 However, the income from the non-custodial parent can be important to obtaining aid from private colleges, so keep that information at the ready if you need to fill out a supplemental form for them.

 What If I Remarried?
 What Are the Obligations of Step-Parents?